Everyone loves free food, especially college students low on meal swipes. We love giving and receiving

-But, since users experience frustration when messages get lost or buried in the current group chat, we also
+But, since students experience frustration when messages get lost or buried in the current group chat, we also

-wanted to allow users to save an event to easily find later.
+wanted to allow people to save an event to easily find later.

 Besides upcoming and saved events, another distinct type of event is those created by the user.

-A user might want to update or end the event to let people know food has run out.
+A student might want to update or end the event to let people know food has run out.
 I explored various ways

-to separate and organize the user's own events so that they can view, edit, or update them.
+to separate and organize the student's own events so that they can view, edit, or update them.

 I originally proposed option A and split the feed into three tabs.
 But, the "By Me" tab would often

 be empty and useless for many users who do not post.
-It felt to heavy to have an entire tab dedicated to this.
+It felt too heavy to have an entire tab dedicated to this.